research-to-startup/research-to-startup.github.io/docs/index.md

 ## Overview

-As a CS graduate student, you likely understand some career paths quite well, for example: becoming a professor, an industrial lab researcher, or a software engineer.
+As a CS PhD student or Postdoc, you likely understand some career paths quite well, for example: becoming a professor, an industrial lab researcher, or a software engineer.
 Starting your own company, on the other hand, probably seems quite difficult and risky.

+This course is for Berkeley CS researchers who are curious about what it takes to create a world-changing company.
+Berkeley EECS researchers have led the creation of industry-defining technologies (e.g., BSD, TCP, RISK, RAID, Spark), as well as iconic technology startups (e.g., VMWare, Apple, Nicera, Inktomi, Sun Microsystems, and Tesla).
+We will review key lessons from these successes, with a focus on the first steps you can take to go from research to startup.

 The objectives of this course are to: